Round Vs. Teardrop Implants

 - Central nipple placement

-- Breast that don’t sit too far apart on the chest
+- Breasts that don’t sit too far apart on your chest

 - A near-perfect natural breast shape